mike-yuhang-wu/mike-yuhang-wu.github.io/essays/artificial-intelligence-in-education.md

 When I manually insert the password, I inserted changeme as is, not hashed.
 After catching the error thrown during the query, the following is printed onto the terminal: BEGIN QUERY E QUERY FAILED: PrismaClientInitializationError: Invalid prisma.account.findUnique() invocation: Can't reach database server at ***:5432 Please make sure your database server is running at ***:5432. at $n.handleRequestError
 ```

-Eventually, the root of the problem was an extra semicolor (;) appear on an environment variable that cause the system to misread something.
+Eventually, the root of the problem was an extra semicolon (;) appear on an environment variable that cause the system to misread something.

 ```
 After adjusting the environment variables, the database is connected.
 After bypassing the hash thingie, using credentials.password === account.Password instead of compare(), I logged in successfully!
 Now let's work around the hash related stuff.
 ```

-Without ChatGPT, this debug might take days, but ChapGPT shrinked it to two hours.
+Without ChatGPT, this debug might take days, but ChapGPT shrank it to two hours.
 The cost?
 The lost in days of debugging experience.

 ### Other uses